71/Cometary/README.md

 ```

 ### Existing extensions
-- [Cometary.Metaprogramming][Metaprogramming], which will run extensions directly defined in your assembly, and execute some methods marked with the `Invoke` attribute.
+- [Cometary.Metaprogramming][Metaprogramming], which will run extensions directly defined in your assembly.
 It allows an assembly to edit its own syntax and resulting compilation before being emitted by Roslyn.
-To do so, [CTFE](https://www.wikiwand.com/en/Compile_time_function_execution), [Mixins](https://www.wikiwand.com/en/Mixin), and [Macros](https://www.wikiwand.com/en/Macro_(computer_science)) will be made available to the user.
-- [Cometary.IL](./src/Cometary.IL), which will allow you to print your own IL code inline.
+- [Cometary.IL](./src/Cometary.IL), which will allow you to print your own IL code inline, and modify the way Roslyn emits your code.
+- [Cometary.Debugging][Debugging], which attempts to make the debugging experience flawless, by creating executables that reproduce the whole modification process in a debugger-friendly environment, and printing modified syntax trees to temporary files, for matching sequence points.
+- [Cometary.Macros](./src/Cometary.Macros), which allows the use of macros, special methods that edit their own syntax depending on the context of the caller.

 ## Making your own extension
 An extension is a normal .NET library that defines one or more `CompilationEditor`s (an example is available below).
 However, simply having a dependency on the extension is not enough to install it.
 You also need to create an attribute inheriting [`CometaryAttribute`][CometaryAttribute], and have the user set it on its assembly.